mdavindarinaldy/fgo24-dom-navbar/README.md

 # Project CSS Navbar

 This project is for training only.
-This project implement CSS Media Query to change navigation bar appeareance.
+This project implement CSS Media Query & Flexbox to make navigation bar.

 ## Preview